-You can send a configuration to your CORIOmaster2 from $\widehat{\mathbf{\omega}}$ Home.
+You can send a configuration to your CORIOmaster2 from 🛈 Home.
 You can either create a configuration offline, or load a saved configuration.

 - 1. Create or load a configuration.

-- 2. In home, select your device from Discovered Devices and enter your administrator login details.
+- 2. In the Home, select your device from Discovered Devices and enter your administrator login details.
 The default username is admin and the default password is adminpw.

 - 3. Select Send.